1 Year: Tokyo Olympics unveil gold, silver, bronze medals | New Country 923

 “The Olympics is scary entertainment for us,” she added.

-The 2020 Games will showcase four new sports — karate, skateboarding, sports climbing, and surfing.
-Baseball and softball are returning to the sports program.

-IOC President Bach has repeatedly described Tokyo preparations as “the best” in history.
-But there have been glitches and scandals.

-Tsunekazu Takeda, the head of the Japanese Olympic Committee, was forced to quit earlier this year when he was implicated in a vote-buying scheme to land the games.
-He has denied wrongdoing, but acknowledged he signed off on about $2 million that French investigators allege went to buy votes of some IOC members.
+Tsunekazu Takeda, the head of the Japanese Olympic Committee , was forced to quit earlier this year when he was implicated in a vote-buying scheme to land the games.
+He has denied wrongdoing, but acknowledged he signed off on about $2 million that French investigators allege went to buy votes.

 The 2016 Rio de Janeiro Olympics are implicated in the same kind of vote-buying bribery.